kkiyama117/zenn-vim/README.md

 ## Required

 - vim or neovim
+    - can call async command if you use neovim
 - npm
   - To call zenn-cli and npx command
   - zenn official doesn't specify nodejs version number, but I recommend using